The HUD functions are organised as follows:

 When you choose a student, the following dialog box appears:

-Clicking “Add Points” asks you how many points you wish to add, and to which skill.
+Clicking “Add Points” asks you how many points you wish to add.

 If you click “Strike” on the “Manage” dialog box, the following textbox will appear: